si1ver1/kickstarter-analysis/README.md

 Viewing the Outcomes Based on Goals chart we see a negative correlation where the success rate of a campaign decreases as the goal amount increases with a break between the $35,000 to $45,000 goal range where campaigns are more successful again.

 ### Challenges and Difficulties Encountered
+Some issues that posed a challenge were using the COUNTIFS statement in Excel to count the outcomes based on goals.
+Initially a missing " caused a failure in the equation.

 ## Results